Reasonable accommodation

 A reasonable accommodation is an adjustment made in a system to accommodate or make fair the same system for an individual based on a proven need.
 That need can vary.
-Accommodations can be religious, physical, mental or emotional, academic, physical, or employment related and are often mandated by law.
+Accommodations can be religious, physical, mental or emotional, academic, or employment-related, and law often mandates them.
 Each country has its own system of reasonable accommodations.
 The United Nations use this term in the Convention on the Rights of Persons with Disabilities, saying refusal to make accommodation results in discrimination.
 It defines a "reasonable accommodation" as:

 Financial costs

 Employers and managers are often concerned about the potential cost associated with providing accommodations to employees with disabilities.
 However, many accommodations, such as moving an employee to a different desk or changing the work schedule, do not have any direct cash costs (56% in a survey of employers conducted by JAN), and most others have only one-time costs (e.g., to buy a different style of computer mouse).
 Accommodation costs may be offset by the savings associated with employing people with disabilities (higher performance, lower turnover costs).